New exhibition asks: 'Who the f*** is Banksy?' | DW | 25.09.2020

-Since his graffiti art began appearing around Bristol, England in the early 1990s, the question has remained: Who is Banksy?
+Since his graffiti art began appearing around Bristol, England, in the early 1990s, the question has remained: Who is Banksy?
 An individual?
 A man or a woman?
 Or is there a collective behind the name?
 Despite ongoing speculation about his identity, we know only one thing about Banksy with certainty: his works.
-Under the title Who the f*** is Banksy?, the Rosenhang Museum in Weilburg on the Lahn in Hesse is now exhibiting 25 of them from his iconic street art oeuvre.
+Under the title Who the f*** is Banksy?, the Rosenhang Museum in Weilburg on the Lahn in Hesse, central Germany, is now exhibiting 25 of them from his iconic street art oeuvre.

 "The focus will not be on art, but on the figure of Banksy," exhibition co-curator Michael Schulz told DW of a show that celebrates diverse aspects of his work — from record covers to a pop art portrait of Kate Moss for electro producer Dirty Funker to a print of Banksy's iconic stencil artwork Girl with Balloon.